tsadigovAgmail/kpn.order/README.md

     a.
 When the same product is not yet added to the order it will be added with a quantity of 1

     b.
 When the product already exists the quantity of the existing order product should be increased by 1

+# Order Products – displays products added to the current order

+4. ✅component has to display the order products in a table displaying the Name, Unit Price, Quantity and Total Price

+    a.
+When the user adds a new product or updates an existing product on the order (see point 3) the list is refreshed to display the newly added

+    b. ✅(Optional) Sort the list by column

+5. component has an “Activate” button that sets the status of the order and order items to “Activated”

+    a.
+When activated the end user will not be able to add new order items or confirm the order for a second time.